isomerpages/sndgo-corp/media-hub/press-releases/_posts/2023-07-11-post-Eight Winning Innovations to Drive Urban Sustainability in Jurong Lake District.md

 Lendlease intends to pilot the solution at a small scale in JEM.
 Should the solution be assessed to be effective, it could be scaled up to be applied to the rest of the development and subsequently modified to suit other Lendlease assets.

-**Challenge Statement 3:**<br>
+##### Challenge Statement 3:
 How might we optimise the performance and energy efficiency of existing Air Handling Units (AHUs) while ensuring good thermal comfort for patients and staff, and meeting hospital operational requirements?

 (Co-sponsored by Ng Teng Fong General Hospital and Jurong Community Hospital)

 **Winner:**<br>
 Ngee Ann Polytechnic Environmental &amp; Water Technology Centre of Innovation (EWTCOI)